greenwoodents/greenwoodents/source/_posts/hospital.md

 <div id="description" class="description">
-Visit of hospital website isn't usually very happy but don't have to be confusing.
+Visit of hospital's website isn't usually great experience so we tried to ease the pain.
 _It was a closed competition.
-The rule was create 2 subpages from their wireframes._
+The task was create 2 subpages from their wireframes._
 </div>

 ##HOMEPAGE & SUBPAGE